Iran's Ayatollah says Trump is 'foul-mouthed' and 'pretends to be an idiot'

 "The Europeans must stand up against the US measures ... including the sanctions they anticipate to emerge from Congress," he said.

+In his speech, Trump announced new "tough sanctions" on the elite branch of Iran's armed forces, calling it the supreme leader's "corrupt personal terror force and militia."

+"(The IRGC) has hijacked large portions of Iran's economy and seized massive religious endowments to fund war and terror abroad," Trump said Friday.

-Last week President Trump said Iran was violating the nuclear accord and has threatened to withdraw the US from the deal of which several countries, including Russia, China, and the EU, are all also party to.
-So far, the other participants have said the deal stands.
+Last week President Trump said Iran was violating the nuclear accord and he has threatened to withdraw the US from the deal, which also involves Russia, China and the EU.
+So far, the other participants have said the agreement stands.

-Of Iran's commitment to upholding the nuclear deal itself, Khamenei said that "so long as the other side has not torn up the JCPOA, we will not tear it up either," he said, referring to the accord which is known as the Joint Comprehensive Plan of Action.
+Of Iran's commitment to upholding the nuclear deal itself, Khamenei said that "so long as the other side has not torn up the JCPOA, we will not tear it up either," he said, referring to the accord, whose formal name is the Joint Comprehensive Plan of Action.

 "However, if they tear up the JCPOA, we will shred it."